 Grade 7 mathematics emphasizes pre-algebra skills and concepts, such as variables, equation solving, and problem solving.
 A full range of algebra topics are also presented.
 Student learn:

 - Algebraic concepts

 - Positive and negative numbers

 - Ration, proportions, and percents

 Grade 8 mathematics emphasizes problem solving and real life applications as part of a comprehensive algebra and geometry curriculum.
 Algebra courses are equivalent to a high-school Algebra I course.

 The Middle School music program builds on skills learned in kindergarten through grade 5.
 Students will have been exposed to music theory; singing in the keys of C, F, and G; and playing and singing polyphonic lines of music.
-Using an Orff instrument or their own instrument, students are taught improvisation and how to solo.
+Using Orff instruments or their own instruments, students are taught improvisation and how to solo.
 A "musical ear" is developed, and students explore songs in minor keys and jazz scales.
-Students sing both solo and with a chorus, as they are taught proper vocal production and singing techniques.
+Students sing both solo and with a chorus as they are taught proper vocal production and singing techniques.

 With a focus on the value of physical activity in a healthy lifestyle, Middle School students are introduced to a wide range of sports.
 They are encouraged to build skills in all sports rather than specialize in one.

 The Middle School Physical Education Program includes the following sports in which basic skills, rules, and game play are taught.
 The program emphasizes basic game techniques and strategies as well as overall conditioning, for endurance, flexibility, and strength.
 Programs are based on fall, winter and spring seasons.
 These classes meet four times per week.

 In addition to P.E. instruction, students may participate in after-school competition with other schools.
 Sports included in after-school competitions are the following: